ChrisVilches/Notify-Me/README.md

 200 OK
 ```

-You can also execute it by having the API key as an environment variable, instead of passing it as an option parameter:
+You can also execute it by having the API key as an environment variable, instead of passing it as an option parameter (NOTE: Specifying `-apiKey YOUR_API_KEY` overrides the environment variable):

 ```bash
 # Store it in ~/.bashrc